Smart-Indoor-Gardening-System/DiseaseDetectionAPI/README.md

 3. Set up AWS S3 bucket with the trained model file.
 4. Configure NGINX to forward requests to the Flask app.
 5. Set up Elastic APM and configure the Flask application with the Elastic APM agent.
+6. Obtain an SSL/TLS certificate using Python Certbot for securing communications.
+7. Assign a domain name to your AWS EC2 instance.
+8. Implement CORS to allow requests only from the Floravision frontend.

 ### Configuration